 To make it more effective I recommend using your interior trim cleaner to dampen the sponge, as well as lightly spraying it onto the affected trim panel(s).

-If you haven’ already heard of this Meguiars product you can discover more about it, as well as other similar products in my previous guide to some of the best car interior cleaners.
+If you haven’t already heard of this Meguiars product you can discover more about it, as well as other similar products in my previous guide to the best car interior cleaners.